• Journey

 In partnership with the Thousand Voices imprint, this Journey invites mentors and mentees to explore contemporary literature.
 Participants will close-read three books and discuss them at monthly Journey Meetings.
 We’ll focus, in particular, on reading as writers and taking note of the ways each author crafts their story.

-Express your interest in a Journey by filling out the form below.
+Though Spring 2026 enrollment is not currently open, you may express your interest forJourney by filling out the form below.

-You may also sign up for Mentorship on Demand at any time.
+You may also sign up for Mentorship on Demand and/or membership at any time.

 Thousand Voices Book Club Community Experiences